rosell-dk/webp-convert/docs/api/convert.md

     ];
 )
 ```
+In 2.0, it will be possible to use your own custom converter.
+Instead of the "converter id" (ie "ewww"), specify the full class name of your custom converter.
+Ie '\\MyProject\\BraveConverter'.
+The converter must extend `\WebPConvert\Convert\Converters\AbstractConverters\AbstractConverter` and you must implement `doConvert()` and the define the extra options it takes (check out how it is done in the build-in converters).

 ### More on the `$logger` parameter
 WebPConvert and the individual converters can provide information regarding the conversion process.
 Per default (when the parameter isn't provided), they write this to `\WebPConvert\Loggers\VoidLogger`, which does nothing with it.